 As a new asset class, investors should be thrilled that they can leave their digital assets in their SDIRA for longer without being required to take distributions.
 Doing so gives retirees more time for earnings growth on their digital asset holdings.

-Increase to “Catch-up” limits
+Increase to “catch-up” contribution limits (the “super” catch-up)

 Current Regulation: